Annual Conference 2025

 Partner, Investor Solutions

-UK portfolios, invested globally, typically see between 20% and 40% of their annual risk “budget” being consumed by foreign exchange volatility.
-However, it is often said that currency-risk “does not matter”.
-Using case studies, and current market views, we explore the significant impact of FX risk on overseas investments over the last 20 years, and identify methods to transform this risk into potential profit opportunities that can be used to improve cashflow, and pay stakeholders.
+We are currently living through unprecedented levels of global volatility and yet UK portfolios, invested globally, don't pay much attention to the fact that they typically see between 20% and 40% of their annual risk “budget” being consumed by foreign exchange volatility.
+This session explores current market views and case studies to demonstrate the significant impact of FX risk on overseas investments over the last 20 years, and identify methods to transform this risk into potential profit opportunities that can be used to improve cashflow, and improve outcomes for savers.

 10:50 - 11:20